HD Radio: All-digital AM

-The FCC requires stations that wish to multiplex their digital AM signals to request and receive permission to do so; in early 2020 it rejected a multiplex request from WTLC.

 FM

 The FM hybrid digital / analog mode offers four options which can carry approximately 100, 112, 125, or 150 kbit/s of data carrying (lossy) compressed digital audio depending upon the station manager's power budget and desired range of signal.
 HD FM also provides several pure digital modes with up to 300 kbit/s rate, and enabling extra features like surround sound.
 Like AM, purely-digital FM provides a "fallback" condition where it reverts to a more robust 25 kbit/s signal.

 FM stations can divide their datastream into sub-channels (e.g., 88.1 HD‑1, HD‑2, HD‑3) of varying audio quality.
 The multiple services are similar to the digital subchannels found in ATSC-compliant digital television using multiplexed broadcasting.
 For example, some top 40 stations have added hot AC and classic rock to their digital subchannels, to provide more variety to listeners.
 Stations may eventually go all-digital, thus allowing as many as three full-power channels and four low-power channels (seven total).
 Alternatively, they could broadcast one single channel at 300 kbit/s.

 FCC rules require that one channel be a simulcast of the analog signal so that when the primary digital stream cannot be decoded, a receiver can fall back to the analog signal.
 This requires synchronization of the two, with a significant delay added to the analog service.
 In some cases, particularly during tropospheric ducting events, an HD receiver will lock on to the digital stream of a distant station even though there is a much stronger local analog-only station on the same frequency.
 With no automatic identification of the station on the analog signal, there is no way for the receiver to recognize that there is no correlation between the two.
 The listener can possibly turn HD reception off (to listen to the local station, or avoid random flipping between the two stations), or listen to the distant stations and try to get a station ID.